areski/django-admin-tools-stats/README.rst

 Contributing
 ------------

-If you've found a bug, add a feature or improve python-nv3 and think it is useful then please consider contributing.
+If you've found a bug, add a feature or improve django-admin-tools-stats and think it is useful then please consider contributing.
 Patches, pull requests or just suggestions are always welcome!